Making your Hotel Website ADA Compliant

-- Orientation – landscape or Portrait? – content must not restrict view and operation to a single display orientation.
+- Orientation – Landscape or Portrait? – content must not restrict view and operation to a single display orientation.
 Some users have fixed orientation views such as attached to a wheelchair.
 Therefore content must be available in both landscape and portrait mode.

-- Identify Input Purposes – add information that identifies what the input field is for, for example email sign up, booking form fields.
+- Identify Input Purposes – add information that identifies what the input field is for, for example, email sign up, booking form fields.
 Helps people with cognitive disabilities understand and use form inputs.

 - Reflow – avoid horizontal scrolling.
 A large number of people with low vision need to increase their screen size often more than 200%.
 Scrolling increases the effort to read by 40 to 100 times.
 Keep vertical scrolling content at a width equivalent to 320 CSS pixels, horizontal scrolling content at a height equivalent to 256 pixels.

-- Non-Text Contrast – visual presentations should have a contrast ratio of at least 3:1, meaning that the contrast for text or graphics need to have enough contract for a low vision person to see them on the screen.
+- Non-Text Contrast – visual presentations should have a contrast ratio of at least 3:1, meaning that the contrast for text or graphics needs to have enough contract for a low vision person to see them on the screen.

 - Text Spacing – text needs to have adequate space between lines and letters.
-Low vision users need to be able to override paragraph spacing, letter spacing, word spacing and line height.
+Low vision users need to be able to override paragraph spacing, letter spacing, word spacing, and line-height.

 - Character Key Shortcuts – Applies to mobile.
-Helps users who rely on speech-to-text technologies to interact with content without inadvertently triggering some functionality based on a a shortcut.
+Helps users who rely on speech-to-text technologies to interact with content without inadvertently triggering some functionality based on a shortcut.
 Like a keyboard shortcut.

 - Pointer Gestures – requires that all functionality that uses multipoint or path-based gestures for operation can be used with a single pointer.
-Applies to mobile, to help users who cannot accurately perform complex pointer gestures such as touchscreen swipes, or two finger pinch/zoom.
+Applies to mobile, to help users who cannot accurately perform complex pointer gestures such as touchscreen swipes, or two-finger pinch/zoom.

 - Pointer Cancellation – functionality that can be operated using a single pointer to help people inadvertently initiate touch or mouse events with unwanted results.
-Helps reduce the chance that a control will be activated accidentally.
+Helps reduce the chance that control will be activated accidentally.

-- Label in Name –mobile, helps users who rely on speech to text technologies to interact with content and submit things like forms.
+- Label in Name –mobile, helps users who rely on speech-to-text technologies to interact with content and submit things like forms.

 - Motion Actuation – mobile, having to tilt or shake for an action to take place.
-The device maybe mounted and not possible to move.
+The device may be mounted and not possible to move.

 - Status Messages – making sure that error or success messages can be easily seen.
 Users who are blind or have low vision may not be able to see success messages.

-- Warning of timeouts – users are warned of the duration of any user inactivity that could cause data loss, unless the data is preserved for more than 20 hours when the user does not take any actions.
+- Warning of timeouts – users are warned of the duration of any user inactivity that could cause data loss unless the data is preserved for more than 20 hours when the user does not take any actions.